About us

 Capability Health provides locally based Allied Health Care to Cape York.

-Despite an increased need for health services, it can be difficult to attract and retain staff in these areas, often leaving a significant gap between the need and access to services.
-The funding received from Rural Doctors Foundation has contributed to the initial set up of Capability Health, providing Allied Health services in remote Far North Queensland.
-Capability Health is excited to be part of Rural Doctors Foundation support network going forward.
+Despite an increased need for health services, it can be difficult to attract and retain staff in these areas, often leaving a significant gap between need and access to services.
+The funding received from Rural Doctors Foundation contributed to the set up of Capability Health, providing allied health services in Far North Queensland.

 Anna Drum